dalehamel/mctop-tool-example/docs/00500-usdt-prototype-mcsnoop.md

 ```{.c include=src/memcached/memcached_dtrace.d startLine=205 endLine=214}
 ```

-This `command__set` probe negates the need to parse this the command string, and it looks like all of the other commands also have Dtrace probes.
+This `command__set` probe negates the need to parse the command string to get the values from it, and it looks like all of the other commands also have Dtrace probes with similar signatures.

 These definitions are generated into header macros that are callable from the Memcached source code.
 This is what the calls to emit data to a probe look